-Following the global header is the blob index, which describes the blob sections present later in the data structure.
+Following the global header is the blob index.
+The blob index describes the various blob sections present in the payload following the resources index.

 Each entry in the blob index logically consists of a set of fields defining metadata about each blob section.
 This is encoded by a start of entry u8 marker followed by N u8 field type values and their corresponding metadata, followed by an end of entry u8 marker.
 The blob index is terminated by an end of index u8 marker.

-The total number of bytes in the blob index including the end of index marker should be blob\index\length.
+The total number of bytes in the blob index including the end of index marker should be blob_index_length.